http4s/http4s/docs/src/main/tut/dsl.md

 ```

 The central concept of http4s-dsl is pattern matching.
 An
-`HttpService[F]` is declared as a simple series of case statements.
+`HttpRoutes[F]` is declared as a simple series of case statements.
 Each
 case statement attempts to match and optionally extract from an
 incoming `Request[F]`.
 The code associated with the first matching case
 is used to generate a `F[Response[F]]`.